July 02, 2019

 Kelcy and I just looked at each other.
 We were both about to break down because this was the first time a doctor had affirmed my symptoms. – Lance BargerHeart transplant patient

-Under Dr. Haglund's care, Lance was admitted into the cardiac intensive care unit, or CICU.
+Under the health system's care, Lance was admitted into the cardiac intensive care unit, or CICU.
 While there, he underwent imaging, lab tests and evaluations from numerous specialists who concluded Lance was a priority candidate for heart transplant in Kansas City.

-Dr. Haglund broke the news to Lance and Kelcy the next morning.
+Lance and Kelcy heard the news the next morning.

 The first 2 attempts to find a heart donor for Lance were rejected.
 One donor was elderly.
 The other donor had a history of cancer.
 Lance was crushed each time, but he understood.